Georgia Institute of Technology: Statistics

 Biography

-Leati Joseph "Joe" AnoaŹ»i, better known by his ring name Roman Reigns, is an American professional wrestler and former football player.
-He is signed to WWE, where he performs on the SmackDown brand.
-Regarded as one of the best professional wrestlers in the world, Reigns's 1,316-day reign as Undisputed WWE Universal Heavyweight Champion is the fourth-longest world title reign in WWE history and the longest championship reign since 1988.
+Leati Joseph Anoaʻi, better known by his ring name Roman Reigns, is an American professional wrestler, actor and former football player.
+As a wrestler, he has been signed to WWE since 2010, where he performs on the Raw brand on a part-time basis.
+Regarded as one of the best professional wrestlers in the world, Reigns' 1,316-day reign as WWE Universal Champion is the longest reign of the title's history, the fourth longest world title reign in WWE history, and the longest championship reign recognised by the company since 1988.

 3. Chris Bosh